kidpixo/tagsearch/README.md

 Some special tags are reserved for internal use:

-- `nofrontmatter` : files without frontmatter
+- `nofrontmatter` : files without frontmatter (bad format)
 - `notagskey` : files without `tags` key
 - `tagsempty` : files with empty in `tags` array

-You can of course use them, but this will interfere with the aim of theese tags: search form ill formatted files, files without `tags` key or any tag.
+You can of course use them, but this will interfere with the aim of theese tags.

 ### Test Run
 [^top](#markdown-header-tagsearchpy)